vibhavk03/computer-vision-coms4732-hw1/README.md

 ## Acknowledgements

-I have used ChatGPT AI to debug and get some suggestions for the code I have written in the main.ipynb file.
+I have used ChatGPT AI to debug and get some suggestions for the code I have written in the main.ipynb file.<br>
 I have also used ChatGPT to create index.html and readme.md files.